mapa17/breakfastclub/docs/Logic_Description.md

 * Happiness is too high and has no dynamic behavior
 * The mechanics of desired and current action is not working, and so happiness is not decreased
+* The motivation is not changing fast enough while executing an action see issue #94 [here](https://github.com/mapa17/breakfastclub/issues/94)

 # Action Selection